September 22, 2023

-But how have signatures evolved throughout history?
-Today a look back at the changing face of the signature from the distant past right through to present-day.
+We take a look back at the changing face of the signature from the distant past to present-day.

 1. Ancient scribe

-Some of the earliest known examples of the signature date back as far as 3000 BC.
-Cultures like the Sumerians and Egyptians began using a series of pictures and symbols – pictographs – to convey meaning.
-A Sumerian clay tablet, dating back to around 3100 BC, has the markings of the scribe Gar Ama, one of the earliest definitive examples of using words and symbols to denote identity.
+Some of the earliest known examples of the signature used to validate an identity date back as far as 3000 BC.
+Cultures like the Sumerians and Egyptians began using a series of pictures and symbols – pictographs – to convey the identity of the creator.
+A Sumerian clay tablet, dating back to around 3100 BC, has the markings of an administrator called Kushim, making it one of the earliest definitive examples of using words and symbols to denote identity.

 2. Greek and Roman influence

-It was the State of Frauds act passed in the English Parliament in 1677 that made the signature the everyday marker it is today.
-The new law stated contracts must be signed, a measure that during its time was an effective guarantee against fraud.
-By the time John Hancock signed America's Declaration of Independence in 1776 the signature was a binding contract and used widely around the world.
+It was the Statute of Frauds Act passed in the English Parliament in 1677 that made the signature the everyday marker it is today.
+The new law stated contracts, wills and grants must be signed, a measure that during its time was an effective guarantee against fraud.
+By the time John Hancock put his famously elaborate signature on America's Declaration of Independence in 1776, the signature was a binding contract and used widely around the world.

 Fast forward to the 1980s and technology was already rapidly changing the role of the signature.
 The rise of the fax machine meant more contracts were being scanned and sent electronically, and legislation in both the United States and United Kingdom changed to adopt this shift.
 More sophisticated technologies – such as the chip and pin system – replaced the traditional signature method for banking, helping to reduce fraud and protect personal security.